- Follow the steps described in this guide to be able to use your iPad as a second screen for your MacBook.

 - After you’re done with using the iPad, you can disconnect by clicking the Disconnect icon at the bottom of the sidebar on the iPad.

 It’s worth mentioning that you can use Sidecar in both wired and wireless modes.
-To use it in the wired mode, you just need to connect both your MacBook and iPad with the proper cable.
+To use it in wired mode, you just need to connect both your MacBook and iPad with the proper cable.
 In addition, set your MacBook as a trusted device on your iPad.

 If you want to use the wireless connection, you need to enable Bluetooth, Wi-Fi, and Handoff features.
 We also have to mention that the wireless connection is limited to a range of 30 feet.

-As for the requirements, you should know that Sidebar features requires macOS Catalina and a Mac device that was released after 2015.
+As for the requirements, you should know that Sidebar features require macOS Catalina and a Mac device that was released after 2015.
 Regarding the iPad compatibility, you’ll need iPadOS 13 and one of the following models:

 - iPad Pro